ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Set up an Amazon API Gateway and use Amazon ECS.
 - B. Set up an Amazon API Gateway and use AWS Elastic Beanstalk.
-- C. Set up an Amazon API Gateway and use AWS Lambda functions.
+- ==C. Set up an Amazon API Gateway and use AWS Lambda functions.==
 - D. Set up an Amazon API Gateway and use Amazon EC2 with Auto Scaling.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#) [  Discussion  **24**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#)